OHIF/Viewers/platform/docs/docs/platform/services/data/HangingProtocolService.md

 - `addCustomAttribute`: adding a custom attribute for matching. (see below)

-- `addCustomViewportSetting`: adding a custom setting to a viewport (initial `voi`).
-Below, we explain in detail how to add custom viewport settings via protocol definitions. `addCustomViewportSetting` is another way to set these settings which is exposed by API

--

 Default initialization of the modes handles running the `HangingProtocolService`

 ## Custom Attribute